-Adverse results in the other non-traded REITs on the Hines platform have the potential to affect Hines' and our reputation among financial advisors and investors, which could affect our ability to raise capital.
+Adverse results in the other non-traded REITs on the Hines platform have the potential to affect Hines' and our reputation among broker dealers, registered investment advisors and investors, which could affect our ability to raise capital.

 Terrorist attacks and other acts of violence, civilian unrest or war may affect the markets in which we operate, our business and our profitability.